tracking-exposed/pornhub.tracking.exposed/content/_index.md

 Like its competitors and other popular social media, it collects a certain amount of data on how users interact with the platform.
 This data, besides being useful for market analysis, are also used to customize the user experience, even if sometimes the users are unaware of it.

 The section */recommended* proposes to the users videos that should be satisfying for them, according to the company and thanks to the personalization algorithm, based on what they saw before and how they saw it.
 As many other data company, **we don't know how our data are processed by Pornhub**.
-We might expect they just suggest what matter for you and this is win-win because make them profit from it.
+We might expect they just suggest what matters for you and this is win-win because it makes them profit from it.
 But are we sure?

 pornhub.tracking.exposed is a browser extension that allows __to study ed analyze the implications__ of this personalization algorithm through the collection and comparison of __individualized experiences__ that Pornhub users receive.

 {{< po-extension >}}

----

 ### Necessary disclaimer: this is an unfunded experimental working prototype: don't expect fireworks